On concentric fractal spheres and spiral shells: Background

 For an arbitrary (not necessarily bounded) set $E \subset \R^d$, the \textit{Assouad dimension} of $E$ is While we do not use the Assouad dimension definition directly, we include it for the sake of completeness, and to relate it to the notion of the Assouad spectrum.

 The Assouad spectrum, introduced by Fraser and Yu \cite{Spectraa}, is a one-parameter family of metrically defined dimensions which interpolates between the upper box dimension and the Assouad dimension.
-Specifically, the \textit{Assouad spectrum} of a set $E \subset \R^d$ is a collection of values $\{\dim_A^\theta E:0<\theta<1\}$, where for all $\theta\in (0,1)$.
+Specifically, the \textit{Assouad spectrum} of a set $E \subset \R^d$ { is a function $\theta \mapsto \dim_A^\theta E$}, where for all $\theta\in (0,1)$.
 We may also refer to the value $\dim_A^\theta E$ as the \textit{$(\theta)$-Assouad spectrum} of E, for a specific $\theta\in (0,1)$.

 The Assouad spectrum essentially captures the growth rate of the covering number $N_r(B(x,R)\cap E)$ for scales $0<r\le R<1$ related by $R = r^\theta$.
 The map $\theta \mapsto \dim_A^\theta E$ is continuous at all $0<\theta<1$ \cite[Section 3.3.3]{Fra_book}, and for a fixed bounded set $E\subset \R^d$ we have